 Provide and seek emotional support.
 It is important for caregivers and the person with cancer to find ways to cope with their emotions.

 Regularly reassure the person with cancer of your continued support.
 You can do this through phone calls, letters, e-mails, texts, or other ways.

 Many long-distance caregivers feel guilty about living far away from the person with cancer.
 Or they may feel overwhelmed by the challenges of coordinating care from afar.
 Seek out support for yourself from family, friends, or a counselor to help deal with stress and emotional struggles.

 Making the most of visits

 Meet with the person's informal support network.
-Arrange to meet with friends, neighbors, and members of community organizations who are helping provide care.
+Arrange to meet with friends, neighbors, and members of community organizations who are providing care.
 Ask if they have any concerns or suggestions on ways to improve care.
 Try to keep an open mind about what they say or suggest.
 Also, ask that they contact you right away if they notice any problems.

 Observe the person's condition and the condition of the surroundings.
 Is there food in the refrigerator?
 Is the house clean?
 Is the person bathed and groomed?
-Spend time talking to the person with cancer about their feelings regarding the care they are receiving.
+Spend time talking to the person with cancer about their feelings regarding their care.